 Salespeople often use flattery, exaggerations, or opinionated statements in their attempts to persuade potential buyers.
 Such tactics are often known as "puffery" or "puffing," and can be used as a defense against wire fraud.

 Being charged with wire fraud is a serious situation.
-If you're charged with this crime, or are asked questions by investigators, you need to talk to a defense attorney as soon as possible.
+If you're charged with or being investigated for this crime, you need to talk to a criminal defense attorney who practices in federal court.
 Always talk to a lawyer before you make any statements to investigators.
 Your lawyer will be able to guide you through the criminal justice process and protect your interests at every stage.